 “Ugh, now I can finally breathe.”

-He had eaten and eaten as if his life depended on it, but maybe he had eaten too earnestly, or maybe it was because the seat was so uncomfortable.
-His chest felt so clogged that he had to pound on it several times to catch his breath.
+I had eaten and eaten as if my life depended on it, but maybe I had eaten too earnestly, or maybe it was because the seat was so uncomfortable.
+My chest felt so clogged that I had to pound on it several times to catch my breath.

 ‘He doesn’t even try to hide it.’